The tsuba, fuchi and kashira are all

 Under the influence of his elder brother

-Issho, he followed the style of Goto Ichijo.
+Issho, he followed the style of Gotō Ichijo.
 In

-1897 he moved to Kyoto where, in
+1897 he moved to Kyoto, where he died in